 In this paper, I argue for a revised understanding of interpreting as a comprehensivelycollaborative activity.
 In presenting this case, I focus on the interpreter’s role as a weaver-together of narratives and a connector of people.
 I stress the interpreter’s task of working with others, i.e. actively bringing them into the process of negotiating meaning, to share triadic communicative events where participants constantly align and re-align themselves in complex kaleidoscopic ways to achieve their collective communicative goals.
 Building on previous work, I work towards the notion of a cycle of empowerment, reinforcing the imperative to work closely with the full range of relevant stakeholders to construct, implement and refine a shared understanding of roles and responsibilities.

 2021.
 Tłumaczenie języka migowego jako przedmiot badań naukowych.
 In Tłumacz języka migowego.
 Kim był?
 Kim jest?
 Kim będzie?,

 Kent, Stephanie Jo & Jeffrey A. Kappen

-This list is based on CrossRef data as of 18 january 2021.
+This list is based on CrossRef data as of 4 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.